JimSEvans/user_tools/README.md

 ### sync_from_excel

-Synchronized users and groups from an Excel document in the format created by `get_users` to a ThoughtSpot cluster.
+Synchronize users and groups from an Excel document in the format created by `get_users` to a ThoughtSpot cluster.

 ~~~
 usage: sync_from_excel.py [-h] [--filename FILENAME] [--ts_url TS_URL]